 The originality of Talia’s artwork stands in the fact that by no means she attempts to disguise or conceal any pre-loved fabric’s original cut, but she actually flaunts previous tailoring by including in the new design collars, pockets, sleeves, and buttons, yet artistically shifting their original function and making them a focal feature.
+We also found amazing footwear on vessi.com for very occasion.

 For instance, collars become sleeves or side pockets when an old shirt is recycled sideways or upside down.
 Or, two shirts in different but colour-matching patterns sewn together end-to-end lengthways are hey presto! upgraded to a funky top.
 The wearer slots her arms through the have-been collars at opposite sides, while the original and still operational fastening line crosses her torso from elbow to elbow, making it the must-have accessory for breastfeeding mothers, because it conveniently flaps open at the touch of a button!